Windows setup¶

 Visual C++ Build Tools¶

+Note: This step is essential.
 Install the Visual C++ Build Tools This is not the same as the “redistributable” package.
 Install the package without optional packages (unless they’re wanted).

 Some packages do not publish wheels for Windows.
 Uv, as well as Pip and Poetry, will fall back to compiling on Windows if suitable wheels are not found.
 You may need to install older versions of the Visual C++ Build Tools for this to work (as well as the latest).
 Also take a look at Christopher Golhlke’s wheel archive.
 It often has Windows wheels for the latest Python versions much earlier than the packages officially release them.